SumoLogic/sumologic-documentation/docs/send-data/kubernetes/install-helm-chart.md

 ## Non-helm installation

-If you don't want to use Helm to manage the installation, please use `helm template` to generate Kubernetes templates and apply them using
+If you do not want to use Helm to manage the installation, please use `helm template` to generate Kubernetes templates and apply them using
 Kubectl.

 > **Warning:** > Before upgrade, please delete the old jobs: